Do What You Do (Mudvayne song)

 "Do What You Do" is the second track and first single released from the 2008 album The New Game by American band Mudvayne.
 It is their second-most successful single, reaching number two on the U.S. Mainstream Rock chart.
 Mudvayne announced in an interview on Fuse's No. 1 Countdown that "Do What You Do" will have a video.
-Along with "A New Game" and "Scarlet Letters", "Do What You Do" includes a guitar solo; the first since "Fear", from their EP, The Beginning of All Things to End.